Address: 562 Hopkins Crandall Road, Smyrna, NY 13464

 .2 miles turn left onto Beaver Meadow Rd and follow signs to Wolf Mountain (2.6 miles).
 Hopkins Crandall Rd is a left turn and driveway is on left about .1 mile.

-Our driveway has been redone but is long and still steep -- you must have a 4-wheel drive vehicle during winter months!
+Our driveway has been redone but is long, bumpy, and still steep -- you must have a 4-wheel drive vehicle during winter months!
+(Motorcycles are welcome, but discouraged due to driveway conditions.)

 Additional facilities: + plenty of free parking